chuguet/reactnd-readable/README.md

 - Run `npm install` in the root directory
 - Run `npm start`
 - Go to `http://localhost:3000` in your browser

+## Prerequisites

+You will need launch a server in order to run this application correctly.
+The server is located here: https://github.com/udacity/reactnd-project-readable-starter Please, download it and run 'node server.js'

 ## Features